What is a bad credit score?

-- Recent inquiries: How many times potential creditors have pulled your credit report, and how many new loans you have.
+- Recent inquiries: How many times creditors have pulled your credit report, and how many new loans you have.

 - Credit mix: How many kinds of credit you use, including credit cards and installment loans.

-Keep in mind that past bankruptcies, foreclosures and collections activity may also figure into your credit score.
+Keep in mind that past bankruptcies, foreclosures and collections may also figure into your credit score.
 And the CFPB says those things can sometimes affect scores for 10 years or longer.

 How bad credit can affect you